collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 ### Goal

-I want to teach you a process that will get you up and running doing collaboration and code review as quickly as possible.
+I want to teach you a process that will get you started collaborating and doing code review as quickly as possible.

 I'm going to be showing you a lot of screenshots and diagrams, because I think one of the difficulties of learning Git and GitHub is that it can be difficult to now what the process looks like.
 I want you to understand what it should look like.